Netfreak25/Sam/README.md

 reset_minutes = 1
 # Time until the Trigger can be retriggered - 1+

+broadcast_death = 1
+# Define if a message gets send to all players upon death of a player

 telegram_token = 78954796:AGHJSGAJHSGGJHGJIOPHJ-787987sad
 # Your Telegram Bot Token